amigniter/mod_audio_stream/README.md

 ### About

-- The purpose of `mod_audio_stream` was to make a simple, less dependent but yet effective module to stream audio and receive responses from websocket server.
-It uses [ixwebsocket](https://machinezone.github.io/IXWebSocket/), c++ library for websocket protocol which is compiled as a static library.
+- The purpose of `mod_audio_stream` was to provide a simple, low-dependency yet effective module for streaming audio and receiving responses from a websocket server.
+- Introduced [libwsc](https://github.com/amigniter/libwsc), our in-house, **RFC-6455 compliant** websocket client developed specifically for `mod_audio_stream`.
+  - Replaces [ixwebsocket](https://machinezone.github.io/IXWebSocket/), which served us well for the past few years. `libwsc` is libevent-based, extremely lightweight, and optimized for low-latency audio streaming.
 - This module was inspired by mod_audio_fork.

 ## Installation

 ### Dependencies
-It requires `libfreeswitch-dev`, `libssl-dev`, `zlib1g-dev` and `libspeexdsp-dev` on Debian/Ubuntu which are regular packages for Freeswitch installation.
+It requires `libfreeswitch-dev`, `libssl-dev`, `zlib1g-dev`, `libevent-dev` and `libspeexdsp-dev` on Debian/Ubuntu which are regular packages for Freeswitch installation.
 ### Building
 After cloning please execute: **git submodule init** and **git submodule update** to initialize the submodule.
 #### Custom path